_ [Contents]

 Well-written works of natural language contain a great deal of redundancy.
 We should expect a goodly amount of redundancy in well-written works of computer language.

-The need for documenting the interface can be seen in the example in section 2.
+The need for documenting the interface can be seen in example 1.

 Usually the interface should be documented in the header file, not just in the implementation file.
 To say the same thing in the language of C or C++, the interface should be documented in the .h file, not just in the .c file.
 If you want to cut-and-paste the same comments into the .c file, that’s fine, but the .h file should be considered the “master” copy.
-If you’re in a hurry, you can just put a remark in the .c file referring readers to the .h file.
+One reasonable scheme is to put a remark in the .c file telling people to read the explanations in the .h file.
+The upside of this scheme is that only need to maintain one copy of the documentation.
+The downside is that it is slightly less convenient for readers to refer back and forth from file to file.

 These tactical style issues are not trivial, but they are, relatively speaking, less important than the strategic issues.
 The important thing is that comments convey meaning.
 If your style is so bad that it interferes with intelligibility, you need to change your style.
 Otherwise, I’m not going to worry about it; not right now, anyway.

-If you are modifying a program, you should probably adhere to the existing style, if at all possible, because a mixture of inconsistent styles can make things hard to read.
+If you are modifying a program, you should probably adhere to the existing style, other things being equal, because a mixture of inconsistent styles can make things harder to read.
+However this remains a tactical issue, of minor importance compared to the broader strategic issues.

 To express the same idea another way: Good comments are not an excuse for bad code, and good code is not an excuse for bad comments (or no comments).

-This situation comes up fairly regularly.
-If you find yourself writing a long comment to explain the limitations of the code, consider the possibility that it might be easier to write some less-limited code than it is to document the limited code ... not to mention the fact that fixing the code results in better functionality.
+Here’s a situation comes up fairly regularly: If you find yourself writing a long comment to explain the limitations of the code, consider the possibility that it might be easier to write some less-limited code than it is to document the limited code ... not to mention the fact that fixing the code results in better functionality.

 To repeat, it is common to find comments that have so little value that it was not worth the trouble of writing them ... but once a comment has been written, the value is rarely less than zero.
-Returning to the classic bad example of ii++; /* increment ii */, the comment is worthless but it isn’t actually harming anyone.
+Returning to the classic lame example presented in example 1 – namely ii++; /* increment ii */ – the comment is worthless but it isn’t actually harming anyone.
 If you see such a thing, either ignore it, delete it, or (preferably) replace it with something better.

 If the code contains worthless comments, the worthless comments are not the problem.
 They may be symptomatic of a lack of more-valuable comments, but they are not, by themselves, a problem.